 - 1. The qualifier specified via @DefaultQualifierForUse on the declaration of the MyClass.
 (Section 26.5.1) - 2.
 If no @NoDefaultQualifierForUse is written on the declaration of MyClass, the qualifier explicitly written on the declaration of MyClass.
 (Section 26.5.1) - 3.
 The qualifier with a meta-annotation @DefaultFor(types = MyClass.class).
 (Section 26.5.1) - 4.
 The qualifier with a meta-annotation @DefaultFor(typeKinds = KIND), where KIND is the TypeKind of MyClass.
 (Section 26.5.1) - 5.
 The qualifier in the innermost user-written @DefaultQualifier for the location of the use of MyClass.
 (Section 26.5.2) - 6.
 The qualifier in the meta-annotation @DefaultFor for the location of the use of MyClass.
-These are defaults specified by the type system designer (Section 31.5.4); this is usually CLIMB-to-top (Section 26.5.3). - 7.
+These are defaults specified by the type system designer (Section 31.5.4); this is usually CLIMB-to-top (Section 26.5.3) (CLIMB means Casts, Locals, Instanceof, and (some) iMplicit Bounds). - 7.
 The qualifier with the meta-annotation @DefaultQualifierInHierarchy

 If the unannotated type is the type of a local variable, then the first 5 rules are skipped and only rules 6 and 7 apply.
-This makes the type local variables top so they can be refined.
+If rule 6 applies, it makes the type of local variables top so they can be refined.